Do I really want to be a writer?

 I was a good storyteller

 I didn’t always love reading.
-Growing up, when my classmates were into Enid Blyton and The Famous Five, I was playing hide and seek and “catching spiders.”
+Growing up, when my classmates were into Enid Blyton and The Famous Five, I was playing hide-and-seek and “catching spiders.”
 I didn’t like the library, or books in particular.
 I mean, I didn’t hate it, but we didn’t have books in the house when we were growing up.

 But I was a natural storyteller.
 As the eldest, I told stories to my siblings in the afternoon when my mother was busy preparing dinner.
-With a small blackboard and a piece of chalk, I would sit all 4 of us down and draw as I tell fantastic stories.
+With a small blackboard and pieces of chalk, I would sit all 4 of us down and draw as I tell fantastic stories.
 Making it up in Teochew (our local Chinese dialect) as I go along.

-There were monsters and special submarines, giant snakes with laser beams.
+There were monsters, special submarines, and giant snakes with laser beams.
 Godzilla was a popular guest.
 And the four of us were scientist-heroes fighting every imaginable evil to save the day.
 Along the way, there would be arguments and compromises:

 “I don’t want the octopus-submarine.
 I want a shark-submarine!”